bscoventry/MutualInformation_QuadraticExtrapolation/README.md

 # Please Cite
-If this is used, we would appreciated a reference to Coventry et al, https://doi.org/10.1093/pnasnexus/pgae082 where this was implemented and use.
+If this is used, we would appreciated a reference to Coventry et al, https://doi.org/10.1093/pnasnexus/pgae082 where this was implemented and used.